Voidheart88/splice/README.md

 ### Features:
   - Allow the annotation of nodes and branches with physical quantities such as current density or revolutions per minute for a better simulation experience with things like an electrical motor.
 Explicity helps a lot here!
-  - Implement a transient simulation
+  - Enhance transient simulation with additional integration methods
   - Implement an intelligent solving strategy finder (maybe an AI thingy?)

 ### Network Mode Enhancements: